EnerGizeXP/EnerGizeXP/README.md

 1. Create a new block class in the `blocks/` package following the existing converter pattern
 2. Add the block to `RegistryHandler.java`
-3. Create the crafting recipe in `RegistryHandler.registerRecipes()`
+3. Create the crafting recipe in `RegistryHandler.registerRecipes()` or in the `resources/assets/modid/recipes`
 4. Add textures and models in `src/main/resources/assets/energizexp/`

 #### Adding New Materials